heavenkey-protocol/.github/profile/README.md

 ### 🌿 About

-Heavenkey is a decentralized protocol that protects digital continuity.
+Heavenkey is a decentralized protocol designed to protect the **continuity of what has been built**.
-It ensures that what we build online — our creations, values, and commitments —
-remains meaningful and traceable over time.

-Heavenkey doesn’t seek to store wealth.
-It safeguards purpose, transforming dormant capital into new opportunities
-for those we trust and for the public good.
+It ensures that every creation, decision, and intention we leave in the digital world
+can follow its natural course — executed faithfully, securely, and with dignity.

+At its heart lies the **Heavenkey EFM™ – Ethical Fallback Mechanism**:
+a self-executing path that honors the creator’s will when human presence is no longer active.
+If no one steps forward to continue, the protocol itself fulfills that final act of coherence —
+transforming what remains into purpose, preserving the spirit of the origin.

+Heavenkey does not ask for control — it restores meaning.
+It does not store wealth — it protects intent.
+It does not end — it continues.

 ---

-### ✨ What it embodies
+### ✨ Core Principles

 - **Continuity with care** — Every plan is a quiet promise that keeps value alive.
 - **Privacy-first** — Heirs and data remain off-chain, encrypted, and protected.
-- **Autonomy** — Fully non-custodial and automated on Ethereum.
+- **Autonomy** — Fully non-custodial and automated through Ethereum’s logic.
-- **Ethical fallback** — Unclaimed value sustains education, open research, and public goods.
+- **Ethical Fallback Mechanism (Heavenkey EFM™)** — Ensures that every unclaimed legacy completes its journey according to the owner’s declared intent.

 ---